 SUE SCHRAER, ADULT PSYCHOTHERAPIST M.A.
 (Psychotherapy), M.A.
-(Ed.), ADIP, UKCP Registered Adult Psychotherapist, BPC Registered Adult Psychotherapist, Member of the Tavistock Society of Psychotherapists (TSP), Associate of Anna Freud Centre (Parent-Infant Psychotherapy)
+(Ed.), ADIP, UKCP Registered Adult Psychotherapist, BPC Registered Adult Psychotherapist (Tavistock), Member of the Tavistock Society of Psychotherapists (TSP), Parent-Infant Psychotherapist ( Anna Freud Centre -trained).

 PSYCHOTHERAPIST IN MILL HILL, HAMPSTEAD, HIGHGATE, NORTH AND NORTH-WEST LONDON, EDGWARE, MIDDLESEX, HERTFORDSHIRE & CENTRAL LONDON.